usegalaxy-eu/website/_events/2022-07-04-Admin-Training_Freiburg.md

 large and small organizations around the world and used in a broad range of biomedical research domains, and across the tree of life.**

-For more information please visit the [Galaxy hub](https://galaxyproject.org/events/2019-admin-training/).